acshi/VirtualPathology/README.md

 ## Setup

+### Unity

-Open the project in Unity 5.50b
+- Open the project in Unity 5.50b
-Open scene "main_vr"
+- Open scene "main_vr"
-Install the packages "SteamVR" "VRTK" from the Unity Asset Store
+- Install the packages "SteamVR" "VRTK" from the Unity Asset Store

+### Vive
-Install Steam/Steam VR (outside of unity) and run it Run room setup
+- Install Steam/Steam VR (outside of unity) and run it

-Run the application
+- Run room setup

+### Files

+- Create directory to store data
+- Change the directory that the Unity program reads data from to be this directory
+- For each sample, create directory of png files representing layers of data
+- Files will be read in in sorted order by filename

-##Hardware Recomendations
+## Hardware Recomendations

-Nvidia 1080
+- Nvidia 1080
-32 GB RAM
+- 32 GB RAM
-SSD for storing data
+- SSD for storing pngs

-##Notes
+## Notes